-We have drawn the grand average traces of unsigned tracking error for each learning block (Kobori & Haggard, 2007), but are not shown here due to space limit.
-The traces show several features.
-First, tracking error is low prior to disappearance in both groups, and was comparable to pretest and posttest normal tracking trials.
-Second, tracking error increases gradually and monotonically after disappearance, and continues until just after the reappearance of the target or cursor.
-The initial increase in tracking error is more abrupt for the cursor suppression group than for the target suppression group.
-Error then decreases quickly and returns to the level before disappearance.
-Third, and most importantly for our purpose, the error during the suppression period varies across the learning blocks.
+The grand average traces of unsigned tracking error for each learning block are shown in Figure 2.
+This figure shows that the error during the suppression period varies across the learning blocks.
 In the target suppression group, tracking error is clearly higher for blocks 1-3 than blocks 4-6.
 The cursor suppression group also shows differences between blocks, but these are somewhat smaller than in the target suppression group.